Bend Mountain Bike Shuttles: Route Recommendations & More

 It’s no secret that Bend is home to some awesome singletrack.
 The Phil’s network just outside of town is a playground for mountain bikers and there are a handful of other great trail networks just a short drive away.
 You can explore the trails solely by pedal power, or you can hop on a Bend mountain bike shuttle.

 Shuttling is pretty popular, especially during the height of summer.
 But there are a few things you should know before booking your shuttle (spoiler alert: you will be climbing).
-In this post, I share are few tips on what to expect as well as my top picks for shuttled rides.

 How to Shuttle Bend Mountain Bike Trails